gitter-badger/bass/README.md

 [Learn more about Autoprefixer](https://autoprefixer.github.io/)

+## Contributing
+Contribuitions are welcome.
+If you find any problem or have a suggestion, please [open an issue](https://github.com/verzola/bass/issues/new).

 ## TODO
 - Progressive Web App with Workbox Webpack Plugin
 - Add greenkeeper to keep packages updated